sofijacom/sofijacom.github.io/README.md

 |  └── stylesheets
 |     └── main.scss
 ├── _config.yml                # sample configuration
-└── index.md                   # sample home page (all posts/not paginated)
+├── index.md                   # sample home page (all posts/not paginated)
+└── about.md                   # example of a company page
 ```